SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex0/README.md

 6. Select the XML file **analytical_templates.xml** that you have created in *Step 1*.

    > **Please note**
    > The Import-Dialog only allows to select files having the extension **.xml**.
-When you have downloaded the file in *Step 1* using a different file extension you have first to rename your file so that it gets the extension **.xml**.
+If you have downloaded the file in *Step 1* using a different file extension you have first to rename your file so that it gets the extension **.xml**.

    ![Select downloaded XML](images/0135.png)